The American presidency is perhaps the most powerful and revered position in the world.

 Remember: An impeached president stays in office.
 That was the fate of Bill Clinton.
 Impeached, but remaining as president.

-But then secondly there is a trial in the Senate.
+But then secondly there is a trial in the Senate, which begins on January 21.

 The 100 Senators are the jurors.
 They must decide whether the president is guilty of treason, bribery or other high crimes or misdemeanors.